VLM Data Format (VQA)

 Note:

-key does not need to be provided.
+If the answer field is empty, the question key does not need to be provided.
 This helps streamline the data structure for cases where no response is available.

-field in the VLM format can take four different formats depending on the nature of the question and the expected response type (required to match the system ontology settings).
+The answer field in the VLM format can take four different formats depending on the nature of the question and the expected response type (required to match the system ontology settings).

 Below is a detailed breakdown of each format, including its example usage.